L-Ferrer/L-Ferrer/README.md

 <h3 align="center"> About Me </h3>

-- 🇨🇭 I'm an IT-Student from Switzerland
+- 📚  I'm an IT-Student
 - ⚙️  I enjoy automating processes
 - 🔭  I'm eager to learn and explore

 👋 Have a nice day!